 Well… what I’ve found… the best way to make a sale is to ask for the sale.
 That’s it.

 Too many people try to dance around the subject and forget to clearly and confidently give their prospects a call to action that gets them closer to making a sale.

 Take these ads below as an example.

-Sure as heck, not the 3rd one (the one outlined in Orange).
+Sure, not the 3rd one (the one outlined in Orange).
 That ad is too darn easy to just look past.

 9. Create Effective Landing Pages:

 The excellent high-quality motivated sellers or buyers from your PPC campaign won’t do you a lick of good without a landing page (or website) that performs well.
 You can see our conversion rate test blog posts we put out all the time where we show our members’ websites pulling in sometimes 20%+ more leads just with tweaks we make to their websites.

 So don’t waste your traffic sending it to a low-performing website.
 Start doing conversion tests today (or have us take that off your hands by joining Carrot on our Content Pro plan :-).